 While a passively managed investment strategy tracks market indices, aiming to match the performance of its asset category, an active one works to outperform market returns with investments that are hand-picked by professional investment managers.

 “At Zurich Life we are active managers.
 People sometimes lose sight of good active management when everything is going well but the real value has been more evident throughout the pandemic,” says Slattery.

 “Being active managers meant that when Covid-19 came along we were able to react, make decisions and change what we were invested in.
 That’s very important.
 If things are going well you don’t need to worry but you really see the benefit of active management when there are bumps on the road.”

 As an investor, you’d have to go back to the Great Depression in the 1930s or the global financial crash of the last decade, to find a precedent to the current crisis.
 Whilst previous global financial crises have been systemic, a global recession based upon a pandemic is largely unprecedented.

 “What we have right now is, to all intents and purposes, a new reason for the economy to go bad,” Slattery says.
 “But every time there is a recession, for whatever reason, the same characteristics and investor behaviours are seen, every time.”

 Maximising your income in retirement isn’t just about paying your pension contributions along the way, it’s about making sure, “you get the best possible bang for your buck in relation to what you are putting in,” he says.

-In the Independent Rubicon Managed Fund Survey Zurich is first over five, 10, 15 and 20 years, and has been Brokers Ireland’s number one for investment performance six years in a row*.
+In the Independent Rubicon Managed Fund Survey Zurich is first over 5, 10, 15 and 20 years.*

 Around 70 per cent of the value of your final pension pot is down to investment performance, he points out.
 “The earlier you start contributing the longer you’ll have that investment performance working for you.”